A Complete Guide to Hiking the Inca Trail to Machu Picchu

 To view our full guide on training for the Inca trail, click here.

 Packing for the Inca Trail

 Packing for the Inca trail can easily make or break your experience.
-The last thing you want to happen is be uncomfortable while hiking the Inca trail because you did not pack correctly.
+The last thing you want to happen is being uncomfortable while hiking the Inca trail because you did not pack correctly.
 So when you are packing for the Inca trail consider these items:

 Full disclaimer – As a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, we earn from qualifying purchases.
-We want to thank everyone following and supporting us on all of Our Sweet Adventures.
+We want to thank everyone for following and supporting us on all of Our Sweet Adventures.